 Is my child eligible for a travel pass or assistance with the transport costs from home to school?

-Home to School Transport arrangements and eligibility criteria are summarised below.
-Full details of Sefton's Home to School Transport Policy can be found at Home to School Transport | The Sefton Directory .
+Home to School Transport arrangements and eligibility criteria are summarised in Section C. Full details of Sefton's Home to School Transport Policy can be found at Home to School Transport | The Sefton Directory.